pmaglana/osTicket/README.md

 <h2>Getting Started</h2>

 <h3>1.
-Create and log in to a Windows 11 Virtual Machine in Azure with the following Settings and Credentials:</h3>
+Create and log into a Windows 10 Virtual Machine in Azure with the following Settings and Credentials:</h3>

 - VM Name: vm-osTicket
 - Operating System: Windows 10 22H2-X64